elayemu/elayemu/README.md

 ## 🌱 About Me

-- 🎓 I hold a Master's Degree in Project Management from Maryland International College.
-- 💼 Currently working as a Data Science Intern at GO2COD
+- 💼 Currently working as a Markrting Manager at Haji Saddam Jewellery for the old trading section.
 - 🔍 My main areas of interest are:
   - Machine Learning & Deep Learning
   - Data Visualization